mattermost/mattermost-handbook/operations/research-and-development/README.md

-# Product, Design and Engineering (PDE)
+# Product, Design, and Engineering (PDE)

-PDE includes engineering, QA, product management, documentation, analytics, community, and design \(UX, UI\).
+Product, Design, and Engineering (PDE) includes engineering, QA, product management, documentation, analytics, community, and design \(UX, UI\).
+PDE was formerly known as *Research and Development*, the name was changed to highlight Mattermost's commitment to Design and focus on Product.

 ### PDE Key Info